11 Walks to Do in Canterbury and Where to Reward Yourself After

 Words by: Ashlyn Oswalt

-The great news is, you don’t always need to gear up for a multi-day tramp to enjoy the views.
-We’ve gathered up a few of our favourite walks in Canterbury and some places to reward yourself for all that hard work after.
+We are spoiled for choice here in Canterbury, nestled smack dab in-between the Southern Alps and the Pacific Ocean.
+Christchurch city offers close access to beautiful vistas and great outdoor activities, so we've gathered up a few of our favourite walks in Canterbury and some places to reward yourself for all that hard work after.
 It’s time to enjoy the best New Zealand has to offer!

 Walk: Godley Heads

 If you live in or around Christchurch, you’ve likely taken a Sunday stroll up the headlands around Sumner.
 Beginning at Tayor’s Mistake beach and winding its way up to gun emplacements from World War II, you’ll enjoy stunning ocean vistas and pretty bachs dotted around the coast.
 The walk is an easy one that should take about three hours round trip max and can become crowded on the weekend - so try to set off early!

 To treat yourself afterwards, be sure to stop in at the Utopia Ice in Sumner for a sweet treat.
 The little nook of an ice cream parlour handmakes a wide range of delicious, seasonal flavours and doesn’t shy away from gluten-free and vegan options.
 Enjoy a scoop in their cosy patio space, or take home a pint to savour at home.

 If you’d rather take in the breathtaking views of the mountains, head to the Bealey Spur Track, just inside Arthur’s Pass National Park.
 This well-marked track is a great option for those wanting alpine views without steep ascents, as this track never goes above the bush line.
 The walk is listed by the Department of Conservation as easy and is a six-kilometre out and back that’s estimated to take about two and a half hours each way.